josephplaugher/josephplaugher/README.md

 ## Hi, I'm Joe.
-### I am an independant software engineer.
+### I am an independant software engineer, with a degree in accounting.<br/>I'm available for part time, temporary and contract work.
 Interested in working with me?
 [Get in touch](https://josephplaugher.com)<br/>
 ## Portfolio
 #### Clark County Pride
 A non-profit organization which advocates for queer youth in rural Clark County, WA.
-I built and maintain their website.
+I built and maintain their website using NextJS with TypeScript.
 [Clark County Pride](https://clarkcountypride.com)

 #### Lift